 Pinterest Hidden Image

-If you are wondering how to make your baby take the pacifier, you’re in good company!
-It is quite common that a baby refuses the pacifier.
+If you are wondering how to get your baby to take a pacifier, you’re in good company!
+It is pretty standard for a baby to refuse the pacifier.

-Let’s go through 6 simple tricks that can help your baby accept the pacifier in no time!
+Let’s go through 12 simple tricks to help your baby accept the pacifier in no time!

-First, you desperately want them to accept the pacifier, and then 3 years later, you just as desperately want them to stop using it… Parenthood in a nutshell, LOL!
+First, you desperately want them to accept the pacifier, and then three years later, you, just as desperately, want them to stop using it… Parenthood in a nutshell, LOL!

-Well, before diving into how to make your baby take the pacifier, let’s take a look at the risks and benefits of pacifier usage.
+Before diving into how to get your baby to take the pacifier, let’s look at the possible risks and benefits of pacifier usage.

 Risks & Benefits of Pacifier Use